-In addition to ongoing and serious health problems, morbid obesity can shorten your lifespan and make necessary surgery dangerous due to concerns with the anesthesia.
-Christoper Cannon, lead researcher of a 2009 study published in the "Clinical Cornerstone" journal, found that 63.3 million American adults were obese, with a BMI of greater than 30.
+In addition to ongoing and serious health problems, severe obesity can shorten your lifespan and make necessary surgery dangerous due to concerns with the anesthesia.
+Christoper Cannon, lead researcher of a 2009 study in the "Clinical Cornerstone" journal, found that 63.3 million American adults had obesity, with a BMI of greater than 30.
 Although surgical interventions result in weight loss, you can achieve the same results without the risk by making permanent lifestyle changes.
 Cannon indicated that to lose weight, you must change your diet and your level of physical activity.

 Time and Goal Setting